 The Centre’s annual Future Science Day, initiated in 2010, promotes networking and interdisciplinary understanding, and provides career advice for young scientists who are part of its network.

-The most recent event, in late 2018 gave selected emerging scientists the opportunity to present their research, network and get expert technical advice on issues related to their work.
-They also ran the very successful poster session on the Thursday evening when 50 posters of very high quality were presented.
+The most recent event, in late 2019, gave selected emerging scientists the opportunity to present their research, network and get expert technical advice on issues related to their work.
+They also ran the very successful poster session later that evening when over 30 posters of very high quality were presented.

 The annual MWC Future Science Day is organised by the centre's Early Career Steering Committee.